|

 Does Japan have sworn translation?

-Japan does not have an official system for sworn translators.
-Instead, certified or notarized translations are commonly used to meet legal or official requirements.
-When prepared according to international standards, these translations are widely accepted by overseas authorities.
+Instead, certified with notarized translation and apostilled translation (if required) are commonly used to meet legal or official requirements.
+When prepared according to international standards, this alternative to sworn translations is widely accepted by overseas authorities.

 -